|Help and Advice|

 Alex Pratt (Leeds) reports that his three automated video cameras captured images of 262 Orionids during October, with the brightest being magnitude -2.

 The accompanying image shows an Orionid of magnitude -0.5, that was imaged at 02:02:47 on Oct 24th, via his south east facing camera.

 Like other observers, Alex experienced a good deal of cloud cover, but with his cameras being automated, they were able to make good use of any cloud breaks that did occur.

 Alex also reports that his images from October also included 35 Northern Taurids and 110 southern Taurids, along with a good number of meteors from minor showers and many sporadics.

 Paul Sutherland (Kent) made use of clear skies during the nights of Oct 21-22 and Oct 22-23 to capture images of several meteors.

 In the first image, captured at 03:30 UT during the night of Oct 21-22, Sirius is the bright star near the right hand edge, while Pollux (beta Gem) is near the centre of the upper edge.
 The short meteor trail can be seen between these two stars, above the bright star Procyon.

 Paul comments that it wasn't immediately obvious whether the meteor was an Orionid or a Taurid as it lines up with the radiants of both showers.

-A more certain identification would require an indication of the speed of the meteor - Orionids are somewhat faster than Taurids - but although this would be clearer to a visual observer, the information is unfortunately not readily available from DSLR imaging.
+A more certain identification would require an indication of the speed of the meteor - Orionids are somewhat faster than Taurids - but although this would be clearer to a visual observer or video, the information is unfortunately not readily available from still images.